Tinkidinki/tinkidinki.github.io/index.md

 layout: home
 ---
 <p style="text-align: center;">
 Hello!
 I'm a Quantum Computing PhD student at the University of Maryland.
-Currently, I'm thinking about bridging the incredible theory we have in quantum algorithms with applications.
+Currently, I'm thinking about bridging the incredible theory we have in quantum algorithms with applications - in particular, solving PDE's on quantum computers - I enjoy discussing any aspect of this/ reviewing papers on this topic - so hit me up for either!
 </p>

 <div class="{% if site.style == 'dark' %}text-white{% endif %} mb-2 lh-condensed center">